Bayakala/FunDA/README.md

 ```

-The following demostrates how it is executed:
+the following demonstrates how it is executed:

 ```
   aqmrStream.aggregateTask(Accu("","",0,0,0),countingAverage)